ESPACIO EN BLANCO

 How to submit

-Journal of Computational Astronomy & Astronomical Computing (JAAC)
+Journal of Computational Astronomy & Astronomical Computing (JCAAC)

 How to submit

-• It must be written in Spanish, English or French.
+• Manuscripts must be written in Spanish, English, or French.

-• A Word, template to be found here.
+• A Word template, available here.
 This template is not recommended for manuscripts containing a large number of mathematical expressions.

-Manuscript must be submitted via email to ..., in a tar or zip file containing all files necessary to build the manuscript.
-Alternatively, users of Overleaf may want to share their documents with the editors instead of sending the material via email.
+Submissions should be emailed to Esta dirección de correo electrónico está siendo protegida contra los robots de spam.
+Necesita tener JavaScript habilitado para poder verlo. as a tar or zip file containing all necessary files to compile the manuscript.
+Alternatively, Overleaf users may share their project with the editors instead of submitting via email.

-Submitted manuscripts will be reviewed by one or more qualified referees from the JAAC staff, who will make comments.
-The refereed version will be accepted, or else returned to the authors so they may take the appropriate action and resubmit the paper.
-Manuscripts deemed not to be suitable for the journal will be rejected.
+All submitted manuscripts will undergo peer review by one or more qualified referees from the JCAAC Editorial & Advisory Boards.
+The referees will provide feedback, after which the manuscript will either be accepted or returned to the authors for revisions.
+Manuscripts deemed unsuitable for the journal will be rejected.

 Journal CA&AC